Institute of Hán-Nôm Studies: Library

 The Hán-Nôm Institute stores manuscripts dating from approximately 14th century to 1945.
 There are 20,000 ancient books among all the collections, most of them are in Nôm script (including the Nôm of Kinh, Nùng and Yao) and traditional Chinese characters.
 Besides, the institute also has 15,000 woodblocks and 40,000 rubbings from stele, bronze bells, chime stones and wooden plates, the history of which can be traced back to 10th to 20th century.

 About 50% of the institute's collections are Vietnamese works of literature.
 The rest includes volumes related to geography, Buddhism and epigraphy, etc. The catalogue is available both in Chinese and French, so researchers who cannot understand Vietnamese are able to use and study the resources with no difficulty.

 Unfortunately, the library has only Vietnamese forms and, apart from a few senior personnel, many librarians speak neither Chinese nor English.

 Before accessing the library, visitors are suggested to e-mail a senior librarian.
 One should submit two passport photos on arrival and pay 30,000 dong to maintain a 6-month readership.
 A graduate student will have to provide a letter of recommendation from one's supervisor.

 The opening hours of the library is 8:30 am – 11:45 am, 2:00 pm – 4:15 pm through Mondays to Thursdays and 8:30 am – 11:45 am on Fridays.
 The request of books has a maximum of ten per day and asking for permission is required if one wants to take away the photography of manuscripts, except those with maps which are not allowed to be photographed.
-Photocopying service, which also needs permission, is priced at 2000 Dong per page.
+Photocopying service, which also needs permission, is priced at 2,000 đồng per page.

+As of 2017, photocopies of pages are priced at 5,000 đồng per page, while scans are 15,000 đồng per page.